Diorite/Diorite/DioriteAPI/CONTRIBUTING.md

 Just few rules:
 * We are using allman bracket style.
 * Indent by 4 spaces.
-* Don't break lines
+* Don't break lines.
 * No CRLF line endings, LF only, set your Gits 'core.autocrlf' to 'true'.
 * Don't use access modifiers in interfaces.
-* Use final values where possible
+* Use final values where possible.
-  * But not in method parameters of abstract methods (including interfaces)
+  * But not in method parameters of abstract methods. (including interfaces)
 * Always use braces, so don't use `if (i > 5) return true;`
 * Spaces:
   * Before `if`, `for`, `while`, `switch`, `try`, `catch`, `synchronized` parentheses, like `if (bool)` instead of `if(bool)`